- Details

 A large portion of Iceland's road system is made up of dirt roads, even the main highways, and more so as you get further away from the capital and larger towns.
 The main highway around Iceland, Route 1, circles Iceland in 1332 kilometers of which parts are dirt road.
-The map above shows asphalt roads in 2016 in black or red and dirt roads in brown.
+The map above shows asphalt roads in 2012 in black and dirt roads in brown.
 PDF version

 Once you get away from the SE part the traffic is usually not heavy and often very little, especially once you get off Route 1.
 On the dirt roads you may encounter long stretches with potholes, "washboards" or loose sand.
 We recommend mountain bikes with fat tires with low rolling resistance and good grip for good tracking and comfort and low gear ratios to help climbing those hills.
 Narrow racer type tires may be great where you live but not practical on loose gravel or muddy dirt roads and they are impossible on sand.